Wander Franco Player Props: Rays vs. Tigers

-On Saturday, Wander Franco (on the back of going 2-for-4 with a home run and an RBI) and the Tampa Bay Rays play the Detroit Tigers, whose starting pitcher will be Spencer Turnbull.
-First pitch is at 4:10 PM ET.
+After going 3-for-4 with two doubles and three RBI in his last game, Wander Franco and the Tampa Bay Rays take on the Detroit Tigers (who will start Joey Wentz) at 1:10 PM ET on Sunday.

-In his previous game, he hit a home run while going 2-for-4 against the Tigers.
+In his previous game, he collected three RBI (going 3-for-4 with two doubles and a walk) against the Tigers.

 Wander Franco Game Info & Props vs. the Tigers